 Aldehyde notes in perfumery:

-Although widely used in perfumery, aldehyde notes are not part of the 6 original families (Floral, Citrus, Woody, Oriental, Fougère, Chypre) according to the SFP (French Society of Perfumers).
+Although widely used in perfumery, aldehyde notes are not part of the 6 original families (Floral, Hesperidia, Woody, Oriental, Fern, Chypre) according to the SFP (Société Française des Parfumeurs).

-Aldehydes are synthetic molecules with very characteristic odors: either we like it or we hate it.
+Aldehydes are synthetic molecules with very distinctive smells: you either love them or you hate them.

-Some will say that these notes are soapy, old-fashioned, a smell (too) close to coriander, bitter.
+Some will say that these notes are soapy, old-fashioned, (too) close to coriander and bitter.

-Aldehydes are recent in the history of perfumery, at the beginning of the 20th century and became fabulously famous in 1921 thanks to the world's best-selling perfume: "N°5" by Chanel.
+Aldehydes are recent in the history of perfumery, dating back to the beginning of the 20th century, and became fabulously famous in 1921 thanks to the world's best-selling fragrance: "N°5" by Chanel.

-These aldehyde notes bring freshness, a clean facet, a metallic side and go very well with the floral notes.
+These aldehydic notes add freshness, a clean facet and a metallic edge, and go very well with floral notes.

-Attention, some synthetic notes are called "Aldehyde..." but are not.
-This is the case of Aldehyde C14, C16, C18 which are fruity synthetic notes.
+Note that some synthetic notes are called "Aldehyde..." but are not.
+This is the case with Aldehyde C14, C16 and C18, which are synthetic fruity notes.

 These are usually top notes.
 Here are some raw materials :